nasa/cumulus/docs/upgrade-notes/data-migrations-rds.md

 ### 5. Run data-migration2

-This second Lambda in the data migration process can be run by invoking an async operation using the provided `${PREFIX}-postgres-migration-async-operation` lambda included in the cumulus module deployment.
+This second Lambda in the data migration process can be run by invoking an async operation using the provided `${PREFIX}-postgres-migration-async-operation` Lambda included in the cumulus module deployment.

 This lambda invokes an asynchronous operation which starts an ECS task to run the `data-migration2` lambda.